Tommy Edman Player Props: Cardinals vs. Yankees

-The St. Louis Cardinals, including Tommy Edman (.359 on-base percentage in past 10 games, 58 points above season-long percentage), take on starter Luis Severino and the New York Yankees at Busch Stadium, Friday at 8:15 PM ET.
+Tommy Edman and his .359 on-base percentage over his past 10 games (58 points higher than his season-long percentage), will be in action for the St. Louis Cardinals against the New York Yankees and Luis Severino on July 1 at 2:15 PM ET.

-In his most recent game he had a hitless performance (0-for-3) against the Astros.
+He had a hitless performance in his most recent game (0-for-3) against the Astros.

 Tommy Edman Game Info & Props vs. the Yankees